 Although the material is based on HPLC for small molecules, the principles taught and the practical session, may also be applied to analytical procedures for large molecules.

 This workshop is based on ICH Q8, Q9, Q10 and Q11 which have been adapted to suit analytical procedures.
-It also provides an update on the proposed new chapter ICHQ14 (Analytical Procedure Development), proposed updates to ICHQ2 (Analytical Validation) and the link for the new approach to analytical procedures cited in ICHQ12.
+It also provides an update on the proposed new chapter ICHQ14 (Analytical Procedure Development), proposed updates to ICHQ2 (Analytical Validation).

 This 1-day course is aimed at Quality Assurance auditors (or potential auditors) who work in a GMP environment.
 The course considers your roles both as an auditor and an auditee.